 The other changes I made to the original recipe were to increase the baking time from 15 minutes (I’m pretty sure that was a typo in the original) to about 50, add 1 1/2 teaspoons of vanilla, and add a full teaspoon of salt to make up for the unsalted butter.
 I also sprinkled M&Ms and chocolate chips on top of the hot brownies.
 Why not?

-- 2 sticks 8 ounces unsalted or salted butter
+- 2 sticks butter unsalted or salted butter

-- 1 teaspoon of salt only if using unsalted butter if using salted, use 1/4 tsp
+- 1 teaspoon salt only if using unsalted butter if using salted, use 1/4 tsp

 - 1 cup light corn syrup

 - 1 1/2 teaspoons vanilla extract

 - 1 1/8 cups unsweetened cocoa powder natural or Dutch